-On November 3, 2016, the Director issued an Order Denying Petition for Declaratory Ruling (the "Declaratory Ruling Order").
+On November 3, 2016, the Director issued an Order Denying Petition for Declaratory Rulings (the "Declaratory Ruling Order").
 A copy of the Declaratory Ruling Order is attached hereto as Exhibit D. The Declaratory Ruling Order declined to address the merits of the Petition for Declaratory Ruling, as amended.
-Instead, the Director dismissed the Petition for Declaratory Ruling.
-He decided that the questions and issues raised therein were "inextricably intertwined with factual and technical issues that require development and such development cannot occur solely on the basis of legal briefing and oral argument."
-See Declaratory Ruling Order at 7.
-He also determined that issuance of the GWMA Order creates a forum to address the issues raised in the Petition for Declaratory Ruling, as amended, "through the normal administrative review process and not the declaratory ruling process."
-See id.